Skip to contents

 showSelProbMin

 A logical scalar.
-If TRUE, the value of selProbMin is shown by a horizontal dashed line of color col[3].
+If TRUE, the value of selProbMin is shown by a horizontal line with the color defined by selProbCutoffColor.

 method